rickfay/z17-randomizer/README.md

 Some notes about Nice Bombs:
   - Glitched logic *DOES* guarantee at least 10 Maiamai will be available for any checks requiring Nice Bombs
+  - The logic guarantees Nice Bombs are obtainable for any Bomb Rods or Lemon Boosts
   - If you spend your Maiamai on anything other than Nice Bombs, you may potentially doom your seed.
 Regular Bomb boosts may save you, but if progression is on Southern Ruins Treasure Dungeon with Nice Bombs there's no salvaging it.
 YOU HAVE BEEN WARNED.

 ## Known Issues